 - Place down wooden fences in the middle, and then you can place down gates in order to complete the look.

-And with that these are all of the designs that players can try out for their walls, and with that, we will wrap up our Best Minecraft Wall Designs guide.
+And with that these are all of the designs that players can try out for their walls, and with that, I will wrap up my Best Minecraft Wall Designs guide.
 When you’re fighting creepers and skeletons in Minecraft and need stronger shields, you might want to read up on our Best Shield Enchantments guide since it goes in-depth about the enchantments that you can try out!
 Alongside that, whenever you’re in a dungeon, you need to have your hands on some of the Minecraft Dungeons Best Armors.
 Therefore, our guide might be helpful to you!

 While you’re here, why not check out our Best Weapons guide, which covers all types of weapons and which ones might be the most useful!